liangxiaohui1/findMovie/Readme.md

 ########### TODO ###########

-1 xcode build setting need to enhance
-2 No enough sanity check, for example user input
-3 There is no unit test for class from dynamic library
+1 There is no unit test for class in dynamic library